kitsudaiki/SakuraTree/README.md

 WIP: This is/should become a simple-to-use and fast automation tool to deploy tools and files multiple nodes.

+If you are interested in this project, then keep an eye on it or feel free to help me.

 ### Current state

 It still at the beginning and there is much to do, so its not very stable and useful now.
 At the moment only the very basic structure exist.
 I wanted to bring it open-source as fast as possible, but for this I want to make sure that the core-functions works and is very flexible for the next updates.
 This results in some quick-and-dirty parts in the source code, which will be fixed in the next days.